 2018; 2019; 2020

 The partnership with Liberty Middle School and DHEG in Covington, GA has been long standing and supports critical areas of the school where support is needed.
-DHEG has sponsored Staff/Faculty appreciation Days, Funded Instrument Acquisition, helped upgrade student use piano stations, and written local community grants for an in partnership with for the arts programs.
+DHEG has sponsored Staff/Faculty appreciation Days, Funded Instrument Acquisition, helped upgrade student use piano stations, and written local community grants for the arts programs.
 Educators are supported in all subject areas and may request support at anytime during the year.

 2020; $1,500 Equipment Grant & $500 Lesson Assistance